 - Academics are the student's primary responsibility. - Students are required to complete all assignments and submit them on the due date.
 Students who miss due dates will be required, at the teacher's discretion, to complete their assignments either before school, during lunch, or after school. - Students are required to follow the HTCS Attendance Policy. - Students are to obtain homework when they are absent. - Students are to communicate to the teacher any mitigating circumstances that prevent timely completion of assignments. - Textbooks and consumable workbooks are issued to students at the beginning of the school year.
 Students are responsible for their upkeep.
 Students will be held accountable for lost or damaged textbooks.
 Fees for damaged books will be assessed by the school administration. - All students are issued a laptop or an iPad for the school year.
 The student is responsible for the care of the device.
-If it is broken or damaged, the student will be required to pay for its repair or replacement.
+If it is broken or damaged, the student will be required to pay for its repair or replacement and may not be able to get another device to use until said payment is made.